PagerDuty/pdpyras/README.rst

-As of version 2.2, there are also the methods :attr:`pdpyras.APISession.list_all` and :attr:`pdpyras.APISession.dict_all` which return a list or dictionary of all results, respsectively.
+As of version 2.2, there are also the methods :attr:`pdpyras.APISession.list_all` and :attr:`pdpyras.APISession.dict_all` which return a list or dictionary of all results, respectively.

 **Example:** Get a dictionary of all users, keyed by email, and use it to find the ID of the user whose email is ``bob@example.com``